AmpersandJS/ampersandjs.com/learn_markdown/forms.md

 - It must also store a `value` property if passed in as part of the config/options object when the view is created.
 - It maintains a `valid` property that is a boolean.
 The parent form checks this property on each field to determine whether the form as a whole is valid.
 - It has a `name` property that is a string of the name of the field.
-- When rendered by a form-view it the form view creates a `parent` property that is a reference to the containing form view.
+- A form-view that creates an input view also sets a `parent` property on the input view, a reference to the containing form-view.
 - It reports changes to its parent when it deems appropriate by calling `this.parent.update(this)` **note that it passes itself to the parent.
 You would typically do this when the `this.value` has changed or the `this.valid` has changed.
-- It has a `setValue` method, that can be used to programmatically set the value.
+- It has a `setValue` method that can be used to programmatically set the value.
-- If a field as a `beforeSubmit` method, it will be called by the parent form-view when the form is otherwise ready to submit, before it runs a final validation check.
+- If a field has a `beforeSubmit` method, it will be called by the parent form-view when the form is otherwise ready to submit, before it runs a final validation check.
 This gives a field a chance to mark itself as `invalid` as a result of some other condition that only matters pre-submit.

 ## Creating a form view